-Peterson, a Republican, was the representative for Pennsylvania's 5th congressional district from 1997 to 2008.
+Peterson was the representative for Pennsylvania’s 5th congressional district and was a Republican.
+He served from 1997 to 2008.

-Each dot in the chart below was a member of the House of Representatives in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Peterson is shown as a purple triangle. (analysis methodology)
+Peterson is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2008 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Peterson sponsored bills primarily in these issue areas: